GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 }))

-Since counting satisfying assignments for 2-SAT is \#P-complete, and we have shown a polynomial-time reduction from this problem to tensor network contraction, it follows that tensor network contraction is also \#P-complete.
+Since counting satisfying assignments for 2-SAT is \#P-complete, and we have demonstrated a polynomial-time reduction from this problem to tensor network contraction, it follows that general tensor network contraction is also \#P-complete.
+This establishes tensor network optimization as fundamentally intractable, motivating the development of approximation algorithms and heuristic methods discussed in subsequent sections.

 == Contraction order optimization and slicing

-The time complexity to contract a tensor network is determined by the chosen contraction order, which is represented as a binary tree.
+The computational cost of tensor network contraction depends critically on the chosen *contraction order*—the sequence in which pairwise tensor multiplications are performed.
+This order can be represented as a binary tree where leaves correspond to input tensors and internal nodes represent intermediate results.

-The leaves of the tree are the input tensors, and the root is the output tensor.
-For example, the contraction `ein"ab,bc,cd->ad"` can be represented as the following two binary trees:
+Consider the contraction `ein"ab,bc,cd->ad"`, which admits multiple valid orderings with dramatically different costs:

 #figure(canvas({
   import draw: *